hveerten/katu/Readme.md

 * `"maxwell_juttner"`: This option gives a thermal distribution of particles
     * `temperature`: The temperature of the distribution, in terms of the rest mass energy
-* `"black_body"`: This option gives a thermal distribution of photons
+* `"hybrid"`: This option gives a thermal distribution of particles at low energies coupled with a power law at higher energies
-    * `temperature`: The temperature of the distribution, in terms of the rest mass energy of an electron
+    * `temperature`: The temperature of the distribution, in terms of the rest mass energy
+    * `connection_point`: The value of the energy where the Maxwell-Jüttner distribution becomes a power law
 * `"power_law"`: This option gives a simple power law
     * `slope`: The value of the exponent of the power law
+* `"power_law_with_exponential_cutoff"`: This option gives a power law with an exponential cutoff
+    * `slope`: The value of the exponent of the power law
+    * `break_point`: The normalization value for the energy in the exponential cutoff
 * `"broken_power_law"`: This option gives a broken power law
     * `break_point`: The value of the energy where the the power law changes from the first slope to the second